Can I Get Social Security Disability for Cerebral Palsy?

 The SSA still considers your application if you don’t satisfy the criteria above.
 They will look at the extent of your disability by evaluating your ability to perform each day at work.

-A medical consultant will check you and help you fill a Residual Functional Capacity form to rate your disability.
+A medical consultant will check you and help you fill out a Residual Functional Capacity form to rate your disability.
 That’s how they determine the disability benefits you deserve.

 Apply for SSDI with the Help of a Social Security Benefits Attorney in Glendale